Best daily deals

 Proper workout headphones are hard to find: oftentimes they’re too bulky and heavy to wear during vigorous workouts.
 Plantronics remedies this with its lightweight Backbeat Fit 6100, which are supremely more comfortable than the company’s on-ear workout headset.
 If you can forgive the microUSB charging input and sporadic static-noise output, these are a surprisingly good buy.

-The Shokz OpenRun headphones are the top pick for outdoor workouts due to their safety-oriented design.
-These bone-conduction headphones keep your ears open, allowing you to stay aware of your surroundings, making them ideal for runners, cyclists, and outdoor athletes.
+The Shokz OpenRun Pro headphones are the top pick for outdoor workouts due to their safety-oriented design.
+These bone-conduction headphones keep your ears open, allowing you to stay aware of your surroundings.
+They are ideal for runners, cyclists, and outdoor athletes.
 They are compatible with in-the-ear hearing aids and suit those who prefer not to insert earbuds into their ears.

 Shokz OpenRun